Fast Help 1-800-222-1222

 8. Wash raw vegetables and fruits well before eating.

 Those with prolonged symptoms, difficulty maintaining adequate fluid intake, bloody diarrhea, weakness, double vision, or a high fever need to be seen by a healthcare professional.
-Call 911 if an individual is passed out or having difficulty breathing or swallowing.
+Call 911 if someone is passed out or having difficulty breathing or swallowing.

 Call NC Poison Control at 1-800-222-1222 or chat from this site for further treatment advice.